INK-USC/USC-DS-RelationExtraction/README.md

 ```

 ## Prediction
-The last command generates json file for predicted results, in the same format as test.json in data/source/$DATANAME, except that we only output the predicted relation mention labels.
+The last command in *run.sh* generates json file for predicted results, in the same format as test.json in data/source/$DATANAME, except that we only output the predicted relation mention labels.
 Replace the second parameter with whatever threshold you would like.
 ```
 $ python code/Evaluation/convertPredictionToJson.py $Data 0.0
 ```